The Undead (film): Filming

 The movie was filmed in a converted supermarket, and was completed in only ten days, according to Griffith, costing $70,000.
 Duncan says it was shot in six days.
-Griffith has also said "it was fifty-five thousand dollars, fifteen trees with Spanish moss and a fog machine.
+Griffith has also said "it was $55,000, fifteen trees with Spanish moss and a fog machine.
 That was a big deal for Roger then."

 The bats that the imp and witch continually change into were left over from another Corman movie, It Conquered the World.

 Griffith says the film was "a fun picture to shoot...
 We filled it [the supermarket] with palm trees and fog, and it was the first time Roger had used any of that stuff.
 He didn't like to rent anything.
 You could see the zipper on the witch's dress and all the gimmicks were very obvious and phony—Roger deliberately played to skid row, a degenerate audience."

 Welles recalls "we almost died of asphixiation from all the creosote fog that was created in" the supermarket.
 Devon said "They had a bee-smoker to create the dreadful-smelling fog."

-Some exteriors were shot at a place called The Witch House in Beverly Hills.
+Some exteriors were shot at a location known as "The Witch's House", a storybook house in Beverly Hills.

 The movie was the first of several Devon made with Corman.
 However he did not enjoy The Undead, saying: